ViralTexts/gtr-clusters/clusters/18751023-sn84038126-ACanadianPhrase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-says, &quot;on my voyage out, being called on
+, &quot;on my voyage out, being called on
 by the emigrants to address them, I
 alluded to this phrase, which had grated
 harshly on my ears--&#x27; he had the